Emergence of AdS geometry in the simulated tempering algorithm: Conclusion and outlook

 As for the future work, it would be interesting to investigate the large scale geometry of the configuration space in the Yang-Mills theory, especially by coarse-graining the configuration space according to the topological charges.

 It should also be important to construct a more convenient method to find the optimized parameters for a given MCMC algorithm.
 For the simulated tempering algorithm, for example, the optimization is to determine the functional form of $\beta_a=\beta(a)$.
-Thus, it should be nice if we can find a functional of $\beta(a)$ such that the optimized form is directly given by solving its Euler-Lagrange equation.
-Since the obtained result takes a geometrically simple form (an asymptotically AdS metric for the simulated tempering), such a functional is expected to have some relationship with the Einstein-Hilbert action.
+Thus, it should be nice if we can find a local functional of $\beta(a)$ such that the optimized form is directly given by solving its Euler-Lagrange equation, and further if this local functional has some relationship with the Einstein-Hilbert action.
 We expect that this investigation may also give a clue to understanding the hidden stochastic character in general relativity.

 In this paper, we have discussed only the case where the action $S(x)$ is real.
 When the action takes complex values as in QCD at finite density or in the quantum Monte Carlo computation of the Hubbard model away from half filling, we cannot directly use the present definition of distance because the Boltzmann weight is complex-valued.
 It must be important to investigate whether nice distances can also be introduced to these algorithms.
 In particular, it must be interesting to investigate the large scale geometry of the (generalized) Lefschetz thimble method \cite{Cristoforetti:2012su,Cristoforetti:2013wha,Mukherjee:2013aga, Fujii:2013sra,Cristoforetti:2014gsa, Alexandru:2015sua,Fukuma:2017fjq,Alexandru:2017oyw} with the implementation of the tempering algorithm that takes the tempering parameter to be the flow time of the antiholomorphic gradient flow \cite{Fukuma:2017fjq,Alexandru:2017oyw}.